The ultimate list of the best cenotes in Tulum. Imagine yourself swimming in the breathtaking caves. Extra: Best hotels to visit the cenotes Tulum!

 1. Alea Tulum

 The Alea Tulum is the perfect hotel to base yourself in Tulum if you want to explore beautiful cenotes.
-Largely because, it has one right outside its door!
+Largely because it has one right outside its door!

-If you just want to relax, then head to the beach front to find the sun loungers, or instead wander out to your private balcony.
+If you just want to relax, head to the beachfront to find the sun loungers, or instead wander out to your private balcony.

-Air conditioning is provided in the rooms to help you cool off and you’ll feel truly refreshed after a stay at the beautiful Alea Tulum.
+Air conditioning is provided in the rooms to help you cool off, and you’ll feel truly refreshed after a stay at the beautiful Alea Tulum.

 If you wish to discover the ruins of Tulum or other Cenotes in the area, you can order a taxi from the property to take you, or you can rent your own car for the day and discover the whole area.